 Notice of Non-Discrimination

-For information regarding how to report or file a claim of discrimination, harassment, or retaliation, see Board of Education Policy AC.
-Policy AC shall govern the grievance procedures, process, and response for complaints and concerns by parents, patrons, employees, or students of the District related to discrimination, harassment, or retaliation on the basis of race, color, national origin, ancestry, religion, sex, disability, age, genetic information, or any other characteristic protected by law.
+For information regarding how to report or file a claim of discrimination, harassment or retaliation, see Board of Education Regulations AC and ACA.
+Policy and Regulations AC and ACA shall govern the grievance procedures, process and response for complaints and concerns by parents, patrons, employees or students of the district related to discrimination, harassment or retaliation on the basis of race, color, national origin, ancestry, religion, sex, disability, age, genetic information or any other characteristic protected by law.

 Inquiries or concerns regarding civil rights compliance by school districts should be directed to the local school district’s Non-Discrimination and Title IX Coordinator.
 Inquiries and complaints may also be directed to the Kansas City Office, Office for Civil Rights, U.S. Department of Education, 8930 Ward Parkway, Suite 2037, Kansas City, MO 64114; 816-268-0550; TDD 877-521-2172.